docker/docs/docker-for-mac/networking.md

 ### VPN Passthrough

 Docker for Mac's networking can work when attached to a VPN.
-To do this, Docker for Mac intercepts traffic from the `HyperKit` and injects it into OSX as if it originated from the Docker application.
+To do this, Docker for Mac intercepts traffic from the `HyperKit` and injects it into macOS as if it originated from the Docker application.

 ### Port Mapping